sapics/ip-location-api/browser/country/README.md

 Since each user download a partial database, we use the CC0 Licensed database [geo-whois-asn-country](https://github.com/sapics/ip-location-db/tree/main/geo-whois-asn-country) for ip to country mapping to avoid license problem.

-The license for the software itself is published under MIT License by [sapics](https://github.com/sapics).
+The software itself is published under MIT License by [sapics](https://github.com/sapics).